Fracture (2007 film): Plot

-Now in jail awaiting trial, Crawford engages in a battle of wits with rising star deputy district attorney William "Willy" Beachum, who considers the case an open-and-shut matter and agrees to go to trial immediately.
-Beachum is preparing to change over from criminal law to a corporate attorneyship at well-known law firm Wooton Sims, and flirts with his future boss, Nikki Gardner.
+Now in jail awaiting trial, Crawford engages in a battle of wits with rising star deputy district attorney William "Willy" Beachum, who considers the case an open-and-shut matter so agrees to go to trial immediately.
+Beachum is preparing to change over from criminal law to a corporate attorneyship at well-known law firm Wooton Sims and flirts with his future boss, Nikki Gardner.